What to see in Saumur France: the pearl of the Anjou

 With 49,000 acres and 32 AOCs, (AOC is short for Appellation d’Origine Contrôlée, and refers to standards set for wines made in France) Saumur is famous for some of the best wines in France; Saumur-Champigny, the sweet Coteaux de Saumur, and the sparkling Saumur Brut and Crémant de Loire.

 Each winery offers tours, and tastings and some even have cafes and first-class dining to go along with their fabulous wines.

 Chateau of Saumur

 Standing above the city the Chateau is the first thing you notice about Saumur.
-With its fairytale towers, mullioned windows it was the inspiration for Les Très Riches Heures du Duc de Berry, an 11th century illuminated manuscript Book of Hours created in about 1413.
+With its fairytale towers and mullioned windows, it was the inspiration for Les Très Riches Heures du Duc de Berry, an 11th-century illuminated manuscript Book of Hours created in about 1413.

 Musée des Arts Décoratifs

 On the first floor, there’s a lavish assortment of decorative items from the 1300s to the 1700s.